Footscray, VIC

 Where is Footscray?

-Footscray is a suburb of Victoria, Australia.
+Footscray is a suburb of Victoria, Australia, in the Maribyrnong local government area.

 What is the population of Footscray?